Recite me link

 Medicines helpline

-Do you have any questions about the medicines prescribed for you at one of our hospitals, for example how and when should I take these tablets or can I take other medicines at the same time?
+If you have any questions about the medicines prescribed for you at one of our hospitals, e.g. “how and when should I take these tablets?” or “can I take other medicines at the same time?”

 If your medicines were changed while you were in hospital please return any medicines that you no longer need to your local pharmacy for safe disposal.